 VOLUNTEER TO HELP WITH A MEAL

-If you are interested in helping with one of the Fiesta meals, or donate items/food for the event (link coming) to sign up.
+If you are interested in helping with one of the Fiesta meals, or donate items/food for the event (link to come) to sign up.

 Time Commitment: One to a few hours, depending on whether you donate, cook or serve food